 Recently Uploaded Resources

-This is the form used by the ABOUT Network and FORCE for researchers to request our patient engagement efforts and services.
+The form used by the ABOUT Network and FORCE for researchers to request their patient engagement efforts and services.
 Published: January 2, 2019 Author: Sue Friedman, DVM

 Best Practice Sharing Session: Engagement in PCORnet 1.0: Results of the Engagement Assessment Project

 PCORnet has prioritized engagement as a key function in transforming healthcare research.
 However, there was little investment in capturing and scientifically assessing engagement activities in PCORnet.
 The Genetic Alliance Coordinating Center set out to capture, review and publish the resources, best practices, and lessons learned from PCORnet and its networks.
 Presented: November 20, 2018 Speakers: Sharon Terry, MA and Andrea Goodman, MSW, MPH

 The purpose of this Standard Operation Procedure (SOP) is to establish a uniform process for PCORnet studies to follow when developing manuscripts and defining and contracting participating authors.
 Published: November 9, 2018

 PaTH: Retaining Local Perspectives in the Era of the Central IRB – The PaTH Network Protocol Review Committee Poster

 As currently implemented, the single IRB process means valuable input from both institutional as well as patient and community resources of ceding sites is lost.
 The PaTH Network aims to develop and implement a process to ensure local patient input in research protocols reviewed under the single, or central, IRB model.
 Published: November 7, 2018 Authors: Susan Bassett, PhD; Daniel E. Ford, MD, MPH; Megan E. Gauvey-Kern, MS